-If you’ve ever wondered why NIST 800-53 matters, this post is here to help explain it.
-Read on.
+If you’ve ever wondered why NIST 800-53 matters, we're here to help.

 What is the Purpose of NIST 800-53?